Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-General features of genitourinary injuries
+General features of injuries of the genitourinary organs

-Classification of injuries of the urino-genital organs
+Classification of injuries of the genitourinary organs

-In addition, for each specific organ of the genitourinary system, there is a classification that takes into account the morphological features of its damage.
+In addition, for each specific organ of the genitourinary system there is a classification that takes into account the morphological features of its damage.

 What do need to examine?